douglas-f/douglas-f.github.io/_posts/2017-02-08-Disabling-License-Features-in-O365.md

   - Automation
 ---

-With the changes Microsoft has deployed to O365 adding new Skype plan options to K1 accounts and updating the plan on other license plans I needed to remove this license for ~5000 users.
+With the changes Microsoft has deployed to O365, adding new Skype plan options to K1 accounts and updating the plan on other license plans, I needed to remove this license for ~5000 users.

 Some of my K1 users have licenses solely for Sharepoint Online while some have it for both Exchange and Sharepoint.